-Being a physiotherapist for almost a decade has attained me tons of dexterity when it comes to the intricacies of human anatomy.
+Being a physiotherapist for almost a decade has taught me tons of dexterity when it comes to the intricacies of human anatomy.

-Nevertheless, to address the issue, in this article we are going to explore the possible root cause of this household predicament and even shed some light on it, so you can prevent your leg ache in recliner from happening again.
+Nevertheless, to address the issue, in this article, we are going to explore the possible root cause of this household predicament and even shed some light on it so you can prevent your leg ache in the recliner from happening again.

 There are a couple of underlying issues that might be causing your leg to ache.